DaDevFox/KC_ReskinEngine/Common_Game_Patterns.md

 # Introduction
-This file documents the different patterns that buildings and/or environment in KC use commonly
+This file documents the different patterns that buildings and/or environment in KC commonly use.

 # Material/Shader Patterns
 ## Unimaterial/Livery Material Pattern | `um`/`lm`